CS-433/Twitter_Sentiment_Analysis/submission/README.md

 ## C. Models info

-We describe our pipelines in our report [TODO: Put copy of the report in this folder]
+We describe our pipelines in section III of our report.

 Below, we detail the hardware requirements of different parts of our code: